Book of Common Prayer (1928, England): Aftermath and influence

 The Church of England adopted the Alternative Service Book in 1974, which was so-named to avoid the parliamentary involvement required for a new Book of Common Prayer.

 The process and fallout from the failed prayer book measures saw new calls for disestablishment both within and outside of Church of England.
 After the December 1927 votes, there was consideration that the National Assembly should raise the matter of disestablishment; the bishops' optimism that the second measure would succeed won out then.
 However, the second measure's failure saw a newly minted disestablishmentarian: a former proponent of establishment, the Bishop of Hereford Hensley Henson.
-While Henson became a longterm advocate for disestablishment, his efforts failed to gain further traction.
+While Henson became a long-term advocate for disestablishment, his efforts failed to gain further traction.
 As the Prayer Book Crisis had not been one specifically church and state, there was reduced incentive to further separate the two.
 Winston Churchill had expressed an antidisestablishmentarian view in the House of Commons and the supposedly disestablishment-disposed Labour Party lacked interest in the matter.
 Revision opponent Bishop Pollock opposed disestablishment as "utter folly" immediately following the measures' failures, leaving Henson the only evangelical to take the disestablishment line.

 Following the parliamentary rejection, use of liturgies unauthorized by parliament became widespread.
 In 1929, the bishops permitted the Deposited Books use by clergy "during the present emergency."
 The Shorter Prayer Book, containing the most popular elements from the 1928 proposal and approved by the Archbishops of Canterbury and York in 1947, came into popular use.
 Ultimately, the bishops came to consider the Deposited Books prayers and practices as lawful and formally approved its use in 1958.
 By 1959, many English clergymen used considerable elements of the 1928 prayer book.
 The belated episcopal approval for printing of and worshipping according to the 1928 prayer book was contingent on the "goodwill" of the congregations through their representation in the parochial church councils.
-By failing to perform this approval earlier, the Church of England may have lost out on their proposals being more broadly respected and supported and failed to establish a basis upon further revision could be accomplished.
+By failing to perform this approval earlier, the Church of England may have lost out on their proposals being more broadly respected and supported and failed to establish a basis upon which further revision could be accomplished.